salamj/ugrpm/README.md

 *  _Import tables from sql directory to your database_
-*  _Use composet to add UGRPM to your project:
+*  Add UGRPM to composer.json then update.
  ```sh
  composer require jsalam/ugrpm
  ```